Statement Against Discrimination, Harassment, Retaliation and Intimidation

-It is the policy of Elmhurst College (the College) to afford equal opportunity to and not discriminate against students, employees and applicants regardless of race, color, national origin, religion, sex, gender identity and gender expression, sexual orientation, age, disability, citizenship, veteran status, pregnancy, marital status or other protected status as those terms are defined by applicable federal, state and local law.
+It is the policy of Elmhurst College (the College) to afford equal opportunity to and not discriminate against students, employees and applicants regardless of race, color, national origin, religion, sex, gender identity, sexual orientation, age, disability, citizenship, veteran status, pregnancy, marital status or other protected status as those terms are defined by applicable federal, state and local law.

 The College believes that all employees and students should be able to work and learn in an educational environment free from discrimination and harassment.
-Harassment includes unwelcome conduct, whether verbal, physical, written or graphic, that is based on protected status such as race, color, national origin, religion, sex, gender identity and gender expression, sexual orientation, age, disability, citizenship, veteran’s status, pregnancy, marital status or other protected status.
+Harassment includes unwelcome conduct, whether verbal, physical, written or graphic, that is based on protected status such as race, color, national origin, religion, sex, gender identity, sexual orientation, age, disability, citizenship, veteran’s status, pregnancy, marital status or other protected status.

 The College does not discriminate and will not tolerate discrimination against any member of its community that is based on protected status.
 Nor will it tolerate harassing conduct that affects tangible job or educational benefits or that interferes unreasonably with an individual’s work or academic performance or that creates an intimidating, hostile or offensive working, educational or learning environment.
 Such conduct shall be considered discriminatory harassment and is specifically prohibited by this policy.